 Memory should be intermixed.
 IC designers and chipset developer use FLASH Memory to “burn in” the main core software that the FW (Firm Ware) layer is often referred to be tied to the CPUs.
 FW should be the basic building block between the HAL (Hardware Abstraction Layer) and the basis of the OS (Operating System).
 Once the system starts to initiate and “boot up”, what also starts is the execution of software that most devices use DRAM to execute the data stored on the FLASH.

-DRAM is often used in direct relationship to the CPU and often it is known to hold the data and execute operations based on the CPUs instruction to tell what the system will do.
-DRAM essentially takes what is in FLASH and performs calculations and processes the data from FLASH memory.
+DRAM is often used in direct relationship to the CPU and often it is known to move, hold, and temporarily store the data.
+To have quicker access and responses, CPU transfers data from Flash to DRAM.
 This is why we are not talking about the difference of the two memory types but really how they work together and complement each other.
-For IC designers and system developers, they need to consider and use each type of memory to maximize the cost as well get the best performance from the memory.
+For IC designers and system developers, they need to consider and use each type of memory to optimize the cost as well get the best performance from the memory.

 Simply state: FLASH stores data and holds it permanent; DRAM loses the data when power is taken away.
 FLASH storage has become so popular that Flash is in most drives that we define as SSD (Solidstate Storage Device).
 Majority of SSD cards use FLASH.

 So for example In designing IoT (Internet of Things) devices.
 Many people feel these are very simple devices not requiring a lot of memory.
 But with anything is talking to the www space, known as the Cloud the choice for any designer is to design their device for the best efficient use of memory and the speed at which the device works within the network.
 On top of this, in today’s network system we all are expecting it to be wireless.
 IoT devices must learn to seamlessly work together in order to meet the demands of the End User.